Luke, I Might Be Your Father

 - In Stormrider, Gaise Macon is puzzled at the strained relationship with his father.
 The Moidart keeps him at arm's length and shows no clear sense of fatherly affection.
 And yet he still requires pain treatments for the horrible burns he suffered when he rushed into the burning mansion to save Macon as a child.
 Macon eventually learns that this is becauseconceivedime he was concieved the Moidart's wife was involved in an affair with a Highlander who was one of the Moidart's chief enemies.
 Macon would appear to be his son, because they both have a distinctive golden eye, but the Moidart's grandmother also had such an eye so he could never be certain of the truth.

 - when Macon enters into A God Am I status near the end of the book, he finds out who his true father is- and tells the Moidart it was him.
 However, it is left ambiguous as to whether or not he was telling the truth.

 - In the Outlander series, Brianna loses her virginity to Roger, and then gets raped the next day.
 It takes awhile to figure out who her baby's daddy is.

-- Dezi in Darkover 's mother boinked about six different guys while wasted one night, none of whom will claim him as his own.
+- Dezi in Darkover 's mother boinked about six different guys while wasted one night, none of whom will claim him as his own (well, one of them was going to claim him as a son, but didn't live long enough to do it).
 Dezi is really, really pissed about that.